flexwie/oauth_device_flow/Readme.md

 ## OAuth2 Device Flow Client

-This is a client for using OAuth2 Device Flows in applications with limited interation possibilities.
+This is a client for using OAuth2 Device Flows in applications with limited interaction possibilities.

 ```typescript
 import { DeviceFlowClient } from "oauth_device_flow";